Xyce/Xyce/INSTALL.md

 See the [Xyce/ADMS Users Guide](https://xyce.sandia.gov/documentation/XyceADMSGuide.html) for more information on running Xyce/ADMS.
-(At the moment, the CMake support for the plugin capability should be considered beta.)
+(At the moment, the CMake support for the plugin capability is considered beta.)

 ## Uninstalling Xyce

 The Xyce CMake does not create an uninstall script.
-However, on installation it does produce an "install manifest" file, which lists the path to every installed file.
+However, on installation it does produce an "install manifest" file, which lists every installed file with their full path.
 To remove a Xyce installation from a Unix-like system, simply
 run:
 ```sh
 xargs rm < install_manifest.txt
 ```
+Note that the above method is immediate and permanent.
 You may also want to uninstall Trilinos.
 As with Xyce, an `install_manifest.txt` file is produced when Trilinos is installed.

 If you do not want to keep the build directories, simply copy the `install_manifest.txt` file(s) to a safe location (the file name can be changed).
 Then Xyce and/or Trilinos can be uninstalled at any time using the `xarg` command, above (be sure to specify the correct filename).
-Note that the uninstall method is immediate and permanent.

 ## Running the Test Suite